-Figure 2: Two-dimensional decoding of EEG signals using a CNN/MLP hybrid architecture is shown that consists of six convolutional layers, three max pooling layers and two fully-connected layers.
+Figure 2: A two-dimensional decoding of EEG signals using a CNN/MLP hybrid architecture is shown that consists of six convolutional layers, three max pooling layers and two fully-connected layers.

 In our optimized system, a window duration of 7 seconds is used.
 The first convolutional layer filters the input of size of 70 × 22 × 26 using 16 kernels of size 3 × 3 with a stride of 1.
 The second convolutional layer filters its input using 16 kernels of size 3 × 3 with a stride of 1.
 The first max pooling layer takes as input the output of the second convolutional layer and applies a pooling size of 2 × 2.
 This process is repeated two times more with 32 and 64 kernels.
 Next, a fully-connected layer with 512 neurons is applied and the output is fed to a 2-way sigmoid function which produces a two-class decision (the final epoch label).